fern-api/fern/CONTRIBUTING.md

 To run the integration tests: `pnpm test:ete`.

 Many of our tests rely on [snapshot testing](https://jestjs.io/docs/snapshot-testing).
-To rewrite snapshots, use `pnpm test:update` or pass `-u` directly `pnpm test:ete -- -u`.
+To rewrite snapshots, use `pnpm test:update` or `pnpm test:ete:update`.

 <br>